 Learning includes principles of normal motor development and healthy aging.
 Competence is gained in the application of interventions for neurologic impairments in children and adults.
-3 hours lecture, 3 hours laboratory.

-PTA 260 Physical Therapy Seminar 2 C.H
+PTA 260 Physical Therapy Seminar 2 C.H.

 Prerequisite: PT 250.
 Parallel: PT 262 and 265.